Languages with Type Inference: OCaml, Scala, Haskell

 version used

-Versions used to test the code samples in the cheat sheet.
+Versions used to test the code samples in this sheet.

 show version